Voz media US Voz.us

 Starmer acknowledges domestic frustration but fails to quell rebellion

-The prime minister tried to calm tempers Monday with a speech in which he acknowledged frustration: "I know people are frustrated with the state of the U.K., frustrated with politics and some are frustrated with me as well," Starmer said during a speech aimed at relaunching his mandate.
+The prime minister tried to calm tempers Monday with a speech in which he acknowledged frustration: "I know that people are frustrated with the state of Britain, frustrated with politics, and some people are frustrated with me as well," Starmer said during a speech aimed at relaunching his mandate.
 However, his words have failed to quell internal rebellion.

 Labour, which came to power in July 2024 after 14 years of Conservative governments, suffered a major blow in the May 7 local elections: It lost nearly 1,500 councillors and saw the right-wing Reform UK party make a historic breakthrough.